Communities

 It is an impedance value that stores energy by charge-voltage (capacitor) or charge-current (choke, inductor, reactor)

-Circuit fantasist‭ wrote over 1 year ago
+Circuit fantasist‭ wrote about 2 years ago

 @TonyStewart, you got me thinking again about the difference between "voltage" and "voltage drop"... and I think I found an even better answer than before...